-From the acclaimed author of The Girls from Corona del Mar, a sprawling, ambitious new novel about a young father who takes his teenage daughter to Europe, hoping that an immersion in history might help them forget his past mistakes and her uncertain future.
+From the acclaimed author of The Girls from Corona del Mar, Dear Fang, With Love is a sprawling, ambitious new novel about a young father who takes his teenage daughter to Europe, hoping that an immersion in history might help them forget his past mistakes and her uncertain future.

 Lucas and Katya were boarding school seniors when, blindingly in love, they decided to have a baby.
 Seventeen years later, after years of absence, Lucas is a weekend dad, newly involved in his daughter Vera’s life.
 But after Vera suffers a terrifying psychotic break at a high school party, Lucas takes her to Lithuania, his grandmother’s homeland, for the summer.
 Here, in the city of Vilnius, Lucas hopes to save Vera from the sorrow of her diagnosis.
 As he uncovers a secret about his grandmother, a Home Army rebel who escaped Stutthof, Vera searches for answers of her own.
 Why did Lucas abandon her as a baby?
 What really happened the night of her breakdown?
 And who can she trust with the truth?
 Skillfully weaving family mythology and Lithuanian history with a story of mental illness, inheritance, young love, and adventure, Rufi Thorpe has written a wildly accomplished, stunningly emotional book.

 I saw someone talking about Dear Fang, With Love on Twitter, and knew I had to pick it up.
 It sounded weird and interesting, and that’s exactly what it was.
 I listened to this one as an audiobook, and I really enjoyed it.

 At first I felt like it was going to be Lucas taking Vera to Vilnius to cure her of her bipolor disorder, which sketched me out a little bit, but it wound up being something that was so much more.
 It was strange, beautiful and captivating.